lsnape/chord-transit/README.md

 ## Caveats

-Reading and writing of custom types is currently not supported.
+* Reading and writing of custom types is currently not supported.
+* Transit is still very new and still subject to change!
+See notices on the Cognitect site for latest information.

 ## A Big Thanks